yayitsnaomi/AI-Healthcare/README.md

 ## Project Charter

 **Vision**: Provide individuals across the world with access to affordable, quality healthcare.
-Doctors are limited and AI applications in healthcare are advancing to enable quality care via internet access.
+Doctors are limited and AI applications in healthcare are advancing to enable quality care via AIs and internet access.

 **Mission**: As individuals are moving towards personalized Healthcare, we can leverage the power of AI chatbots to comfort patients and provide a first pass diagnosis based on symptoms, along with a confidence threshold of the predicted diagnosis.
 Goal is to enable users to get a diagnosis for their current symptoms.
 The hopes would be that people get a better diagnosis than what they would from googling symptoms themselves.
 Users can also chat with Eliza the therapy bot, when they feel like they need someone to listen to them; which has proven to be calming.